 His gut went sour.
 This.
 This disgusting creep hurt Ann before.
-Why did he let him off so easily?
-He’d sure like to whoop his ass now.
+Why did he let him that jackass so easily?
+He’d sure like to whoop his ass again.
 When the officers were finished, they asked Ann if she’d like a ride home.
 Her eyes were swollen from crying and she had a few fresh scrapes on her elbows and hands.
 And she looked so scared, so delicate.
 He couldn’t take it.
 “I’ll walk her home” he found himself saying.

 She somehow seemed relieved at this.
 She had a slight limp, but it was just from the old injury, nothing new.
 They left together in the direction of his house.
 He appreciated the time with her, but she said nothing.
 “What happened?” he asked.
 Silence.
 “Are you ok?”
 Silence.
 “I’m sorry for being such a jerk.”
 Silence.
 Then tears.
 Lots of them.
 Not knowing what else to do, he just stopped, turned to her and cradled her in his arms.
 She stiffened at first, but then relaxed, and eventually she cried sobs into his shoulder.
 His heart ached.
 What had she endured previously, and never said two words about?
 Does she always take the world on herself?
 Why didn’t she tell him what happened last week?
-He suspected something wasn’t right, but he didn’t know what.
+He suspected there was more to this story, but he didn’t know what.

-When her sobs subsided, she pulled back, wiped her face with her hands and then started heading back down the street, limp, with her eyes far off.
-She looked so forlorn.
+When her sobs subsided, she pulled back, wiped her face with her hands and then started heading back down the street, limp, her eyes forlorn.
 So upset.
 And he couldn’t seem to help her.
 He just turned and followed her.

 She went straight past his house and headed to her apartment.
 He followed her still.
 When he offered his arm, she hesitantly took it.
 When they got to her doorstep, she just muttered “thanks” and left him there.
 He caught the door, and she stilled.
 “My gym.
 6:00 tomorrow.
 I will teach you some basic self-defense.
 No strings attached.”

 She never turned around, but she nodded her head once and continued on her way.
 He let the door go behind her and headed straight to his gym.
-All the old feelings from his last month in military came flooding back – of missing the clues, being two minutes too late, and feeling helpless and stupid.
-He didn’t like how he had felt or how he had acted, and he jogged the short distance to his gym.
+All the old feelings from his last month in the military came flooding back – of missing the clues, being two minutes too late, and feeling helpless and stupid.
+He didn’t like how he had felt or how he had acted then, and it was no better now.
+He jogged the short distance to his gym.
 He had a little extra energy to burn off before he imploded.